Rate Limits

 Exceeding the REST API rate limit will result in requests receiving the HTTP response “429 Too Many Requests”.
 If you receive a 429 response, slow down the amount of calls being made into the API at once.
 Note that this limit is enforced across all integrations deployed in a tenant, and the per second rate limit applies globally to all calls being made into the REST API.
 If you are seeing 429 Too Many Requests responses these are so strategies that can be implemented to better handle these responses.

 The rate limit may also queue your requests to prevent rejecting requests.
 If there are too many requests received at once, the requests which are above the allowed limit will be put into a queue and processed according to the rate limit.
 If there is no room in the queue, then the requests will be rejected with a “429 Too Many Requests” response.
-By default, the REST API allows 100 requests above the limit in the queue at a time.
-These responses for these requests will be delayed according to the rate limit.
-The default REST API rate limits can be increased; contact your Aprimo Customer Success Director for more information.
+By default, the REST API allows 100 requests to enter in to the queue at a time.
+The delayed queue is processed at the same rate as your rate limit.

 Log all 429 response: Log the user and request that causes the 429 response.
 This information can be used to identify which operations need to be investigated.
 If there is a large volume of 429 requests in a short period of time it might be a good idea to send an email notification to a system administrator to investigate.